Skip to main content

 How to refinance a car loan

 Do you want to save money on your car loan?
 Refinancing your car could potentially save you money by lowering your monthly car payment or decreasing the amount of interest you pay.
-You can then put that money toward savings, home improvements, or paying off credit card debt.
-Find out how to refinance a car and when it’s the right time to do so.
+You can then put that money toward savings, home improvements or paying off credit card debt.
+Find out how to refinance a car and when you may want to consider doing so.

 What does it mean to refinance a car?